Localisation for ecommerce: adapting product descriptions to country, culture and place

 “The result is a very cool piece of software that helps our Network translators work more efficiently and to individual brand brief, maintaining an extremely high level of quality across any volume of translated content.”

 Multi-language content creation presents a terrific opportunity for ecommerce brands – and an equally daunting operational challenge.
 With the appropriate tools, however, localisation at both speed or scale is possible.
-Get in touch below to discover how Quill can use its unique combination of Network and Cloud content technology to help you conquer overseas markets.
+Get in touch to discover how Quill can use its unique combination of Network and Cloud content technology to help you conquer overseas markets.